kredati/cin3010s20/syllabus.0.1.md

 # Aesthetics and Technics in the Cybernetic Age

 ### Logistics
-Instructor: Scott Richmond, Associate Professor of Cinema & Digital Media, Cinema Studies<br />
+**Instructor:** Scott Richmond, Associate Professor of Cinema & Digital Media, Cinema Studies

-Office hours: Tuesdays, 1–4pm, and by appointment.
+**Office hours:** Tuesdays, 1–4pm, and by appointment. <br />
 Note that students must sign up for office hours slots at least 24-hours in advance using the following link: https://calendly.com/s-richmond/officehours.
-Graduate students are entitled to 40 minutes of my time by booking two back-to-back slots; please do so unless you are certain you will only need 20 minutes.<br />
+Graduate students are entitled to 40 minutes of my time by booking two back-to-back slots; please do so unless you are certain you will only need 20 minutes.
+If you cannot make my regular hours, contact me to arrange an appointment at a mutually convenient time.

-Office: Innis 230E<br />
+**Office:** Innis 230E

-Contact: by email at s.richmond@utoronto.ca, or by Slack DM.
+**Contact:** by email at s.richmond@utoronto.ca, or by Slack DM.

-Course Slack team (not yet live): https://cin3010s20.slack.com
+**Course Slack team** (not yet live): https://cin3010s20.slack.com

 ### Description
 Cybernetics arose in the post-WWII moment in the US as a meta-discipline, a general theory of systems, which could be used to model just about any phenomenon in the world (or the universe).
 The cybernetic project, on its own terms, aimed to allow scholars and planners to understand their domains at ever higher level of abstraction, safely ignoring the specific details.
 In the domain of artistic practice, systems thinking showed up in a variety of art practices that elaborated the operations of systems as their primary aesthetic medium.
 Artists like John Cage would seek in aleatory, iterative, and generative operations a refuge from art as expression.
 In this, and also in other terms, systems thinking offered an alternative to the canonically modernist concern with medium specificity.
 In short, art made under the influence of cybernetics may have been abstract, but it was not expressionist.
 This course offers an investigation of the ways cybernetics and systems thinking organized, both explicitly and implicitly, the engagements between art, aesthetics, technology, and the body in the experimental media practices in the forty years or so after WWII.